-Compare and contrast is one of my favorite reading skills to teach early in the year because it is approachable for students and can be used in so many different ways.
+Compare and contrast is one of my favorite literacy skills to teach early in the year because it is approachable for students and can be used in so many different ways.
 Comparative thinking is great for building connections between background knowledge and new concepts.
 It's also great to incorporate into your explicit vocabulary instruction.

 Venn diagrams are the most commonly seen graphic organizer for teaching this skill, and it is critical that students are taught how to use this tool to help them organize their thinking.
 Since they are also commonly included in state assessments, teaching students to use this type of organizer early in the school year can be helpful in easing the stress as testing approaches.

 Today I want to share a great resource for teaching students how to use a Venn diagram to find similarities and differences between themselves and characters in a text.

 As you start to plan your lessons, there is lots to think about.
 To help you get started, I've included some great digital learning activities designed to facilitate effective instruction for these skills.
 You can find them at the end of this post.